 ‘Free software’ is a term adopted (around 1985) by Richard Stallman who founded the GNU project.
 GNU is the operating system designed on UNIX but without any proprietary components, in other words completely free.
 GNU became the foundation of the LINUX operating system first released in 1992 (by Linus Torvalds).
 Free software is often developed by programmers who dedicate their services on a volunteer basis and are normally part of the ‘Open Source Community’.

 The LINUX world offers far more free software than is possible for me to mention here.
-Most really popular free software has versions to run on all three major platforms ie LINUX/UNIX, Microsoft Windows and Apple OSX operating system.
+Most really popular free software has versions to run on all three major platforms ie LINUX/UNIX, Microsoft Windows and Apple OSX (currently macOS) operating system.
 Google's Chrome OS is Linux based (as also is Android OS).

 Apache Open Office (and its LibreOffice incarnation) is a free alternative to Microsoft Office.
 It includes:

 Impress - presentations

 Base - database management

 These days with the ever present threat of malware bundled with free software, it is wise to download programs from reliable or authentic sources, of which there are many, if not the software developers own website.
 One of the best is SourceForge which is a centralised location for software developers to manage and maintain free and open source software.
 You can download such programs from SourceForge here.

 Of course most, if not all, browsers are free these days.
 Generally the most popular browser is Google Chrome (roughly 65% market share on all platforms).
 Next is Apple Safari followed by Mozilla Firefox, and further down the list is Microsoft Internet Explorer (now Edge).
 Opera is still a very good browser, though not widely used.
 I would like to add the Brave browser because it may well become one of the most popular.
 It has been created by the co-creator of Firefox and is designed to be fast, block ads by default, and protect peoples' privacy.